 As to any specific property on which commercial farm products are produced within the meaning of MCL 286.472(a), if any applicable Generally Accepted Agricultural Management Practice (GAAMP) approved by the Michigan Department of Agriculture conflicts with any standard listed above, the GAAMP shall control. *09

 Home Occupations, subject to Section 4.18.

-Kennels

 Nurseries and Greenhouses

 Recreational Units (temporary), subject to Sections 4.24 and 4.34.

 Roadside Stands, less than 100 square feet.